-The Rivanna Greenbelt Marathon started in September 2014 as an opportunity for local runners to have a last chance to qualify for the Boston Marathon.
-I designed the course to follow the flattest section you can find in a town a HILLS, a paved trail that along the Rivanna River.
+The Rivanna Greenbelt Marathon started in September 2014 as an opportunity for local runners in Charlottesville to have a last chance to qualify for the Boston Marathon.
+I designed the course to follow the flattest section you can find in a town full of HILLS, a paved trail that follows along the Rivanna River.
 Because the trail is just 2 miles from the start to the end, participants need to complete 6.5 “loops” of the course.
-Some people thought it would be boring or crazy to run such a course, but I found more than enough runners who were up for the challenge!
+Some people thought it would be boring or crazy to run a marathon on such a course, but I found more than enough runners who were up for the challenge!

 Having the race in September in the Mid-Atlantic was quite challenging in terms of weather.
 We had heat waves and thunderstorms.
 I decided during the pandemic that I would change the timing of the race.
 We adjusted a few things for safety and had our race in November 2020 on a perfect day.
 I directed three races in 2021 (March, October, and December) and added a half to the mix.